timhettler/FED-Boilerplate/README.md

 #### Hey, what about Bower?

 Bower is great, and I do use it install front-end packages.
 However, Bower packages tend to come with a lot of baggage - README files, tests, and other things that we don't want to clog up our application with.
 In addition, some necessary packages aren't available via bower.
 (Modernizr being the main example.)
-For these reason, I've found it necessary to explicitly define all vendor files that need to be used in an app (See 'Adding or removing 3rd party front-end libraries') and commit those files to version control.
-So, use of Bower is encouraged, but not required.
+For these reasons, I've found it necessary to explicitly define all vendor files that need to be used in an app and commit those files to version control.
+(See 'Adding or removing 3rd party front-end libraries') So, use of Bower is encouraged, but not required.

 ## Get to Work